What People Are Saying About This New Stroller Brand

 ✓ Wheels: Sometimes bumps aren’t avoidable.
 Mockingbird’s go-anywhere foam tire is made to withstand any terrain and maintain awesome suspension.
 So if you’re a stroller ninja during nap time, consider yourself covered.

-✓ Peek-a-boo window and zipper opening on the canopy: In addition to being UPF (ultraviolet protection factor) 50+, the discreet zipper allows you to open the back of the canopy for more air flow - and the magnetic peek-a-boo window lets you check in on them.
+✓ Peek-a-boo window and zipper opening on the canopy: In addition to being UPF 50+ (ultraviolet protection factor), the discreet zipper allows you to open the back of the canopy for more air flow - and the magnetic peek-a-boo window lets you check in on your little one.
 Mockingbird strollers are also weatherproof, meaning a little afternoon rain will be no problem.

 ✓ Frame: The dual frame works with suspension to give our kiddos the smoothest ride (alleviating the impact of any bumps).
 The stroller handle is also adjustable, so you can avoid feeling too tall or small while pushing your baby around.